Six (musical)

-Six (stylised in all caps) is a British musical comedy with music, book, and lyrics by Toby Marlow and Lucy Moss.
-It is a modern retelling of the lives of the six wives of Henry VIII, presented in the form of a singing competition/pop concert.
+Six (stylised SIX in all caps) is a British musical with music, book, and lyrics by Toby Marlow and Lucy Moss.
+It is a modern retelling of the lives of the six wives of Henry VIII, presented in the form of a singing competition and pop concert.
 In the show, the wives take turns telling their stories to determine who suffered the most from their shared husband, but ultimately seek to reclaim their individual identities and rewrite their stories.

 The musical premiered at the Edinburgh Festival Fringe in 2017, where it was performed by students from Cambridge University.
 Six premiered in the West End at the Arts Theatre in January 2019, and has since embarked on a UK tour.
 It premiered in North America in May 2019 and on Broadway in February 2020.
 Following a hiatus due to the COVID-19 pandemic, it officially opened at the Brooks Atkinson Theatre on 3 October 2021 and has since launched additional touring companies.

 A filmed stage production titled SIX The Musical Live!, featuring the original West End cast, was released in UK & Ireland cinemas by Universal Pictures on 6 April 2025.
-An international release date is set to be announced.
+It was released in theaters in the US and Canada on 14 August 2026.

 Plot

-The six Queens introduce themselves through biographical pop songs and explain that their band's lead singer will be whoever they determine had the worst experience at the hands of their shared ex-husband, Henry VIII ("Ex-Wives").
+The six queens consort introduce themselves through biographical pop songs and explain that their band's lead singer will be whoever they determine had the worst experience at the hands of their shared ex-husband, Henry VIII ("Ex-Wives").
 Catherine of Aragon recounts how Henry wished to annul their marriage and place her in a nunnery when he began pursuing Anne Boleyn, despite her loyalty to him ("No Way").
-In turn, Anne boasts about how Henry wanted her instead of Catherine, then complains of Henry's infidelity, which led to Anne's own flirtations with other men, which were the grounds for her beheading ("Don't Lose Ur Head").
+The queens introduce Anne Boleyn ("The One You've Been Waiting For"), who boasts about how Henry wanted her instead of Catherine, but then complains of Henry's infidelity, which led to Anne's own flirtations with other men, which were the grounds for her beheading ("Don't Lose Ur Head").
 Jane Seymour steps up to take her turn, but is ridiculed for having had an easy time with Henry.
 However, while admitting she may have been the only wife Henry truly loved, Jane claims that Henry's love was conditional, only guaranteed because she produced a male heir, and that she stood by him despite his many faults ("Heart of Stone").